Never underestimate the power of your mind.

 I hope you have documentation about a product (an application, system, etc.) that you're supposed to support.
 Its functionality, perhaps some test cases, etc.

 I would recommend building a mental map or knowledge graph about a product.
-Potential areas to deep dive are product components (front-end: framework, components, etc.; back-end: database, APIs, etc.); data flows inside a product; how data transforms from one form into another (transformation); and data shape.
+Potential areas to deep-dive include product components (front-end: framework, components, etc.; back-end: database, APIs, etc.); data flows within a product; how data transforms from one form to another (transformation); and data shape.
 Pay attention to user flows if it's a UI application.

 Upstream/Downstream